-2 Credits (0 Lecture, 0 Lab, 2 Externship)
+2 Credits (O Lecture O Lab 2 Externship)

-Projected externship hours 160 minimum 4 wks.
+Projected externship hours 160 minimum \4

+wks.

-In this course, the student works on the job site / shop of a sponsoring construction company.
-This handson training, under the direction and supervision of an experienced supervisor, reinforces the subjects learned in the first semester BCT core curriculum and previous Field Experience.
-Prerequisites: Department chairperson approval and a minimum 2.0 GPA with BCT 154 Millwork 1 and previous BCT Field Experience I, Construction company or independent contractor sponsor and valid driver's license required.
+In this course, the student works on the job

+site / shop of a sponsoring construction company.
+This hands-on training, under the direction and supervision of an experienced supervisor, reinforces the subjects learned in the first semester BCT core curriculum and previous Field Experience.
+Prerequisites: department chair approval and a minimum 2.0 GPA with BCT 154 and previous BCT Field Experience I, construction company or independent contractor sponsor and valid driver's license required.